Flow-Launcher/Flow.Launcher.PluginsManifest/README.md

 From [flow](https://github.com/Flow-Launcher/Flow.Launcher/releases/latest), query `pm` and you should see a list of the plugins available to install:
 ![image](https://user-images.githubusercontent.com/26427004/102272853-89c45100-3f75-11eb-9956-2f8b129ce909.png)

-Also use `pm update` to update or `pm uninstall` to uninstall plugins
+Also use `pm update` to update or `pm uninstall` to uninstall plugins, and go to context menu on each plugin to see more options such as visit the plugin website or submit a suggestion or bug report to the developer.